Paulinaer/Paulinaer/README.md

 - 👋 Hi, I’m Paulina
 - 👀 I am interested in testing the application.
-I am currently studying and I want to enter the IT world in the future :)
+I'm currently learning how to test applications and I want to enter the IT world in the future :)
 - 🌱 I’m currently learning SQL and HTML5.
 - 📫 How to reach me: my email: Paulinaerlich23@gmail.com